 Born in Cleveland OH, David Arneson earned a Bachelor of Architecture degree from the University of Cincinnati in 1991.
 Undergraduate studies included a term in Copenhagen, extensive travel in Europe, and work internships in London, New Canaan CT, and Santa Fe NM.
-He earned a Graduate Design diploma from the Architectural Association School of Architecture in London in 1996.
+He earned a Graduate degree from the Architectural Association in London in 1996.
 He moved to North Carolina later that year and worked with Lyn McClay and Werner Hausler at DesignSpec.
 In 2004 he joined Scott Harmon and created Center Studio Architecture in downtown Durham.

 2000 – The Ben and Jane Ferdon Residence, 6109 Lost Valley Road, Raleigh.
 Designed while Arneson was with Designspec in Chapel Hill.
 A house on a wooded site with a north facing downhill view to a stream.
 Built by Greg Paul Builders.
 As of 2012 still owned by the Ferdons.